sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 (default) – Allow Windows Update drivers.
 -   1 – Exclude Windows Update drivers.

+<a href="" id="update-ignoremoappdownloadlimit"></a>**Update/IgnoreMOAppDownloadLimit**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies whether to ignore the MO download limit (allow unlimited downloading) over a cellular network for apps and their updates.
+If lower-level limits (for example, mobile caps) are required, those limits are controlled by external policies.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – Do not ignore MO download limit for apps and their updates.
+-   1 – Ignore MO download limit (allow unlimited downloading) for apps and their updates.

+<p style="margin-left: 20px">To validate this policy:

+1. Enable the policy ensure the device is on a cellular network.
+2. Run the scheduled task on your device to check for app updates in the background.
+For example, on a mobile device, run the following commands in TShell:
+      - `regd delete HKEY_USERS\S-1-5-21-2702878673-795188819-444038987-2781\software\microsoft\windows\currentversion\windowsupdate /v LastAutoAppUpdateSearchSuccessTime /f`

+      - `exec-device schtasks.exe -arguments ""/run /tn """"\Microsoft\Windows\WindowsUpdate\Automatic App Update"""" /I""`

+3. Verify that any downloads that are above the download size limit will complete without being paused.

+<a href="" id="update-ignoremoupdatedownloadlimit"></a>**Update/IgnoreMOUpdateDownloadLimit**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies whether to ignore the MO download limit (allow unlimited downloading) over a cellular network for OS updates.
+If lower-level limits (for example, mobile caps) are required, those limits are controlled by external policies.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – Do not ignore MO download limit for OS updates.
+-   1 – Ignore MO download limit (allow unlimited downloading) for OS updates.

+<p style="margin-left: 20px">To validate this policy:

+1. Enable the policy and ensure the device is on a cellular network.
+2. Run the scheduled task on phone to check for OS updates in the background.
+For example, on a mobile device, run the following commands in TShell:
+      - `exec-device schtasks.exe -arguments ""/run /tn """"\Microsoft\Windows\WindowsUpdate\AUScheduledInstall"""" /I""`

+3. Verify that any downloads that are above the download size limit will complete without being paused.

 <a href="" id="update-pausedeferrals"></a>**Update/PauseDeferrals**
 > [!NOTE]